banner type: None

 3500 / 50 = 70

 So now you know that your vacancy rate is 70%, while your occupancy rate is 30%.
-In an ideal world, you would want these figures to be reversed and your occupancy up even higher if possible.
+In an ideal world, you would want these figures to be reversed and have higher occupancy.

 Average occupancy rate in the hotel industry